attdevsupport/API-Platform/Speech/Vb/app1/README.txt

 ******************************************************************************************
 * Licensed by AT&T under 'Software Development Kit Tools Agreement.'
-June 2012
+2012
+* TERMS AND CONDITIONS FOR USE, REPRODUCTION, AND DISTRIBUTION: http://developer.att.com/sdk_agreement/
 * Copyright 2012 AT&T Intellectual Property.
 All rights reserved. http://developer.att.com
 * For more information contact developer.support@att.com<mailto:developer.support@att.com>
 ******************************************************************************************